IAMSDEVAPRASAD/Systems-Thinking-for-Machines---SPM/README.md

 # Systems-Thinking-for-Machines---SPM

-    Hi guys, this blog is a learning journal of a 23 yr old 2 years experienced Industrial Automation guy.
-The topics we are going to explore are things I learned as a part of my 2 yr career journey.

 1. Understanding req - what to do ? why to do?
 What to optimize ?
 What to skip ?
 2. observe -> think -> Act